-In total, over 200 patients have been treated to date with STA-9090 across all trials.
-Results from these trials have shown that STA-9090 is well-tolerated, without the serious hepatic toxicities seen with first generation Hsp90 inhibitors, and without the commonly occurring ocular/visual toxicities seen with several second generation Hsp90 inhibitors.
+Over 270 patients have been treated to date with STA-9090 across all trials.
+STA-9090 has been well-tolerated, without the serious hepatic toxicities seen with first generation Hsp90 inhibitors, and without the commonly occurring ocular/visual toxicities seen with several second generation Hsp90 inhibitors.
 Encouraging signs of clinical activity have been seen in patients with lung cancer, renal cancer, GIST, melanoma, colorectal cancer, and certain leukemia types.
-These cases of confirmed responses based on the Response Evaluation Criteria in Solid Tumors, or RECIST, and tumor shrinkage with long-duration disease stabilization have all been following treatment with STA-9090 as a single agent, i.e., not in combination with any other anti-cancer therapy.
+These cases of confirmed responses based on the Response Evaluation Criteria in Solid Tumors, or RECIST, and tumor shrinkage with long-duration disease stabilization have all been during the course of treatment with STA-9090 as a single agent, i.e., not in combination with any other anticancer therapy.

 Interim results from our Phase 1 solid tumor trials were presented at ASCO in June 2010.
-The Phase 1 trial with once-weekly schedule has completed enrollment.
 The dose-limiting toxicities observed at 259 mg/m2 were fatigue/asthenia and diarrhea.
 The maximum tolerated dose, or MTD, was identified as 216mg/m2, and the recommended Phase 2 dose was selected as 200mg/m2.
-Our Phase 1 trial in solid tumors with twice-weekly schedule has reached 120mg/m2 dose level and the MTD has not yet been determined.
-Our Phase 1 trial with in hematologic cancers with twice-weekly schedule has reached 110mg/m2 and the MTD has not yet been determined.
-In our Phase 1/2 trial with once-weekly schedule in hematologic cancers, patients are being treated at 200mg/m2, the planned highest dose.
+Enrollment in our solid-tumor Phase 1 with the twice-weekly schedule continues at the 144 mg/m2 dose level with an acceptable safety profile observed to date; the MTD has not yet been determined.
+Our Phase 1 trial in hematologic cancers with a twice-weekly schedule continues at a 90 mg/m2 dose level.
+In our Phase 1/2 trial with a once-weekly schedule in hematologic cancers, patients are being treated at 200mg/m2, the planned highest dose.

-Over 70 patients have been treated in our Phase 2 trials to date.
+Over 100 patients have been treated in our Phase 2 solid-tumor trials to date.
 Across all of these trials, STA-9090 has been administered at an initial dose of 200mg/m2 once-weekly.
 Safety reviews have confirmed findings from the Phase 1 trials: that STA-9090 is well tolerated at this dose level, without the serious hepatic toxicities seen with first generation Hsp90 inhibitors and without the commonly occurring ocular/visual toxicities seen with several second generation Hsp90 inhibitors.

-Our Phase 1/2 trial of STA-9090 in combination with docetaxel was initiated in July 2010 and will evaluate the safety and activity in patients with cancers where docetaxel is commonly used, including lung cancer, prostate cancer, breast cancer, and others.
+Our Phase 1/2 trial of STA-9090 in combination with docetaxel was initiated in July 2010 and is evaluating the safety and activity in patients with cancers where docetaxel is commonly used, including lung cancer, prostate cancer, breast cancer, and others.
+Six patients have been enrolled in this study, and the safety profile has been acceptable to date, with dose-escalation continuing.

-Our Phase 2 NSCLC trial is a single-arm, single-agent trial with patients assigned to three cohorts based on the genetic profile of their cancer.
+Our Phase 2 NSCLC trial was initiated in December 2009 as a single-arm, single-agent trial with patients assigned to three cohorts based on the genetic profile of their cancer.
 These genetic profiles result in cancers shown to have differing responses to commonly used therapies in lung cancer, such as kinase inhibitors, and therefore may respond differently to inhibition of Hsp90, which regulates a number of these kinases.
-The cohorts are: (1) patients with EGFR mutations, i.e., those patients with a mutation in the EGFR gene known to confer sensitivity to EGFR inhibitors such as Tarceva and Iressa; (2) patients with kRAS mutations, i.e., those patients with a certain mutation in the kRAS gene; and (3) EGFR and kRAS wild-type genes, i.e., those patients whose cancers display neither of the prior two genetic mutations.
-The first stage of evaluation with STA-9090 consists of 14 patients in each of these cohorts.
-If certain interim efficacy criteria are achieved in a cohort, nine additional patients will be enrolled in that cohort.
-In May 2010, we announced that one of the specified patient cohorts in the NSCLC trial met the interim efficacy criteria and enrollment has advanced to the second stage.
-That cohort was the third cohort listed above.
-We expect to announce further details regarding the NSCLC trial, including potentially presenting interim results, by the end of 2010.
+The cohorts are: (A) patients with EGFR mutations, i.e., those patients with a mutation in the EGFR gene known to confer sensitivity to EGFR inhibitors such as Tarceva and Iressa; (B) patients with kRAS mutations, i.e., those patients with a certain mutation in the kRAS gene; and (C) EGFR and kRAS wild-type genes, i.e., those patients whose cancers display neither of the prior two genetic mutations.
+Patients in these cohorts are believed to represent approximately 15%, 15%, and 70% of all NSCLC patients, respectively.